-c.
+b.
 Duties Fulfilled by the ISSC During the Financial Year

-During the year 2022, ISSC conducted Shari'ah supervision of the Institution's Activities by reviewing those Activities, and monitoring them through the internal Shari'ah control department and internal Shari'ah audit, in accordance with the ISSC's authorities and responsibilities, and pursuant to the Regulatory Requirements in this regard.
+The ISSC conducted Shari'ah supervision of the HBZ-SIRAT UAE's Activities by reviewing and monitoring them through its in-house Internal Shari'ah Control Department and Internal Shari'ah Audit Department, in accordance with the ISSC's authorities and responsibilities, and pursuant to the Regulatory Requirements in this regard.